 Welcome to “Recovering Shopaholic.”
 I’m glad you’re here!
-You’ll find hundreds of articles in the archives to help you in your journey to shop smarter, cultivate a workable wardrobe, and place shopping into its rightful place in your life.
+Although this blog is no longer being updated, you’ll find hundreds of articles in the archives to help you in your journey to shop smarter, cultivate a workable wardrobe, and place shopping into its rightful place in your life.

 Since I know it can be overwhelming to visit a new blog that’s chock full of information, I created this page to make things easier for you.
-Included below is a bit of information about me and the blog and how the site is structured.
+Included below is a bit of information about me, the blog, and how this site is structured.
 I also highlight some of the most popular and helpful posts you might want to read.

 About Me and this Blog

 My name is Debbie Roes.
 I’m 54 years old and live in San Diego, California, with my husband of 20 years and our two cats.
 I’ve struggled with compulsive shopping for over three decades, but things really came to a head after I entered my forties.
 I was spending far more money on clothes than I’d agreed upon with my husband and my closet was jam-packed full of items I rarely or never wore – and no matter how much I bought, it was never enough!

 I created “Recovering Shopaholic” in January 2013 as a way to keep myself accountable and connect with other shopaholics who wished to recover.
 I wanted to trade my full closet for a full life and help others to do the same.

 I had no idea how many people would read my words, but I knew that publicly declaring my intentions and sharing the good, bad, and ugly of my journey would help to keep me on the straight and narrow.
 I was thrilled to start receiving comments from other shopaholics and to learn that my thoughts and insights had made a difference for them in their recovery.
 In truth, my readers helped me as much as I helped them, and they kept me going during tough times.